Taskon-xyz/whitelabel-demo-rainbowkit/README.md

 # Install dependencies
 pnpm install

-# Build for production
+# Testnet build (uses .env.test)
+pnpm run build:test

+# Production build (uses .env.production)
-npm run build
+pnpm run build:prod

 # Output: Static files will be generated in the 'out' directory
 ```

 The project is configured for full static export.
-After running `npm run build`, deploy the `out` directory to your server.
+After running one of the build commands, deploy the `out` directory to your server.
+If you prefer to run the explicit export step, use `pnpm run export:test` or `pnpm run export:prod`.

 ## Environment Variables